andywarren/aw-yearly-category-archives/readme.txt

 7. This screenshot shows the settings page when you have opted to include a custom post structure for the output loop.

 == Changelog ==

+= 1.2.3 =
+* Wrapped shortcode functions in an output buffer to make rendered content display correctly when the shortcode is used in a widget.

 = 1.2.2 =
 * Bug/Security Fix